hallie-marshall/ecommerce-churn-clv/README.md

 ## Executive Summary

-This project explores Customer Lifetime Value (CLV) prediction using both traditional modeling and machine learning techniques to estimate future sales and customer retention.
+This project explores customer lifetime value (CLV) prediction using both traditional modeling and machine learning techniques to estimate future sales and customer retention.
 By analyzing transaction data, the project reveals valuable insights into customer purchasing behavior, retention potential, and areas for strategic promotional growth.

 The CLV analysis provides a data-driven foundation for optimizing customer engagement, retention efforts, and revenue forecasting.
 Findings reveal distinct patterns in purchasing habits, order frequency, and long-term value, highlighting opportunities to prioritize high-value customers, re-engage at-risk buyers, and tailor marketing strategies to maximize profitability.